tkchafin/FGTpartitioner/README.md

 - https://github.com/YichaoOU/genome_partition
 - http://www.csbio.unc.edu/mcmillan/pubs/BCB10_Wang.pdf

-FGTpartitioner is my (admittedly inneficient) implementation, which is in part reinventing the wheel as a learning exercise.
+FGTpartitioner is my implementation, which is in part reinventing the wheel as a learning exercise.
 But, if you find it useful for your research, please just cite this GitHub page:
 ```
 Chafin, TK.
 2019.
 FGDpartitioner: https://github.com/tkchafin/FGTpartitioner
 ```